dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 ---

-[^1]: The variants of HotStuff we look at here are not pipelined; we will comment in a future post on pipelining VPCBC.
+[^1]: The variants of HotStuff we look at here are not pipelined; we will comment in a future post on pipelining Verifiable CBC.